Configure SSO with OIDC

 Azure AD (Entra ID) supports two OIDC configuration modes for W\&B. Choose the configuration that matches your security requirements:

-* [Confidential Client](#confidential-client): Uses PKCE with a client secret for enhanced security.
+* [Confidential client](#confidential-client): Uses PKCE with a client secret.
 Required if you need to set the `GORILLA_OIDC_SECRET` environment variable.

 <Warning>